JoeFerri/excel-string-extractor/README.rst

 Excel String Extractor
 ======================

-exsextractor is a Python script that scans Excel and CSV files, extracting all strings from every cell and consolidating them into one or more output files.
+exsextractor is a Python script that scans Excel files, extracting all strings from every cell and consolidating them into one or more output files.